ersilia-os/eos3sa2/README.md

 ## History

-- State the date when the model was downloaded and incorporated into Ersilia.
+- In progress
-- List any essential steps/modifications to the original code
+- Modified the code to extract 512-dimensional embedding based on the last distance layer of the Prototypical Network (ProtoNet).

 ## About us